 Megan Astle completed her MBA in 2018.
 She recently worked as Director, External Relations at Monash University where she led the development and implementation of complex, large-scale strategic projects and partnerships, engaging with senior management and external executive stakeholders across organisations.
 At MBS, she was part of 2017 BioDesign team RespiRate, which later launched as Curatek.

 “BioDesign was easily the highlight of my MBA program.
 It was extremely satisfying to work from clinical challenge and market, to product concept and business model, applying MBA learnings to a real-world business along the way.
 I now have a strong understanding of medtech commercialisation and the challenges for startups.
 This has been extremely useful in my ongoing career.”

 Sam Ellis has always had a passion for innovation, especially in the automotive sector.
 He worked at Ford Motor Company since 2002, and became Manager (Vehicle Dynamics) in 2011 and Manager (Vehicle Architecture) in 2015.
 He completed BioDesign in 2016 and his MBA in 2017.
-In 2018 moved to Joost Australia where he is now Head Engineer.
+In 2018 moved to Joost Australia where he became Head Engineer.
 According to Sam:

 “The BioDesign course has had a major impact on my perception of business and my professional path.

 The key benefit of the course was the opportunity to try out all the business theory in real life and get a cold, hard assessment of what you’re really made of when you have to run the show.
 To quote Mike Tyson: everyone has a plan until they get punched in the mouth.

 The course didn’t compel everyone to take that opportunity; the chance was there for those who wanted to have a go – and I would recommend it to everyone.”

 Sam found that the course has made a long-term impact on his managerial abilities.